Ford Y-block engine: Replacement

 When Ford Y-block debuted its power making ability was already hindered by its inherent displacement limit.
 A quick reference to the engine specifications for 1955-57 shows the Ford V8s ahead of the Chevrolet counterparts in displacement, horsepower, and torque.
 However, larger CID V8 engines made by Cadillac, Chrysler, Buick, Pontiac and Oldsmobile clearly showed the small CID architecture of the Y-block would need revision in order to keep pace with the other automakers.

 Even with the benefit of today's technology (aftermarket rods and stroker cranks), the upper limit of a Y-block is about 348 cid, while the Chevrolet could be modified well past the factory limit of 400 cid.
-The result was the introduction in 1958 of the 332 CID "big block" Ford FE engine which ultimately grew to 428 in³.
+The result was the introduction in 1958 of the 332 CID "big block" Ford FE engine which ultimately grew to 428 cu in.
 Later, in 1962, the Ford Windsor engine – which began at 221 cid would fully replace the Y-Block and grow to 351 cid.